PassiveLemon/rtl8821ce-offline/README.md

 Only tested on Debian 11 minimal install </br>

+Install:
- - Run auto.sh. </br>
+Run auto.sh. </br>
  - If needed, run dependencies.sh first, (you might need to repair packages after) and then run driver.sh. </br>